-The Third International Conference on Distributed Artificial Intelligence
+The Fifth International Conference on Distributed Artificial Intelligence

 The aim of the Distributed AI (DAI) seeks to bring together researchers and practitioners in related areas (e.g., general AI, multi-agent systems, distributed learning, computational game theory) to provide a high-profile, internationally renowned forum for research in the theory and practice of distributed AI.
-The 3rd DAI conference will be located in Shanghai, China and have a hybrid format to allow virtual and in-person participation.
+The Fifth DAI conference will be located in Singapore and have a pure format of offline in-person participation.
 Except for regular paper submissions, we will also invite some accepted papers from sister conferences (e.g., AAMAS, AAAI, IJCAI, EC, KDD, ICLR, ICML, NeurIPS) to present at the conference.
-Beside the accepted paper sessions, we will also have high quality workshops, tutorials and industry sessions.
+Besides the accepted paper sessions, we will also have high quality keynotes, workshops, tutorials and industry sessions.

 The submission deadline is

 All work must be original, i.e., it must not have appeared in a conference proceedings, book, or journal and may not be under review for another archival conference.
-At least one of the authors of each paper is required to register, attend, and present (virtually or in-person) the paper at the conference.
+At least one of the authors of each paper is required to register, attend, and present (in-person) the paper at the conference.

 The conference solicits papers addressing original research on distributed Artificial Intelligence.
 Topics of interest include (but are not limited to) the following:

-Accepted papers will appear in LNCS proceedings and will be widely indexed.
+Accepted papers will appear in ICPS proceedings and will be widely indexed.